Introducing a clinical study for people with active dermatomyositis or polymyositis

 What to expect

-If you are a good fit for the study, you will be assigned by chance (like pulling a number out of a hat) to receive the study medicine or a placebo.
-You will have a 2 in 3 chance of receiving the study medicine and a 1 in 3 chance of receiving the placebo.
+If you are a good fit for the trial, you will be assigned by chance to receive the study medicine or a placebo.
+A placebo does not have any medicine in it but looks just like the medicine being studied.

-You will be asked to visit the study site about 15 times, once every 4 weeks.
-You will receive the study medicine or placebo through a tube and needle inserted in your arm known as an intravenous (IV) infusion.
-Each infusion will last an hour and you will stay for another hour to check for any possible reactions.
+You will receive the study medicine or placebo through a tube inserted in your arm known as an intravenous (IV) infusion.
+Each infusion will last approximately an hour.

 Length of study treatment